shortdark/num-of-posts/post-volume-stats/readme.txt

 2. Shows the draggable AJAX data lists, and highlighted bar of a bar chart.

-3. Shows the same blog with time-based stats for one year selected.
+3. Shows the same blog with stats for one year selected.

 == Changelog ==

+= 2.3.03 =

+* When a year is selected it applies to all stats now, including tags and categories.
+* Changed pie chart opacity rules.

 = 2.3.02 =